Rebecca Pynoos for Beverly Hills

 For more than a decade, Rebecca has been committed to giving back to the city she calls home.
 14 years ago, she made history as the youngest appointee to Beverly Hills’ inaugural Cultural Heritage Commission, beginning a long record of public service.

-Rebecca believes Beverly Hills deserves leadership that puts residents first, plans responsibly for the future, and brings people together to solve problems.
+Rebecca believes Beverly Hills deserves leadership that puts residents first, keeps residents safe, plans responsibly for the future, and brings people together to solve problems.
 She’s a real voice for residents - and the right person for right now.

-Rebecca is running for City Council on June 2 to deliver a different kind of leadership—independent, resident-first, and focused on positively addressing real local and regional issues impacting Beverly Hills - without ties to lobbyists or special interests that too often guide our council.
+Rebecca is running for City Council on June 2 to deliver positive, independent, resident-first, and focused on positively addressing real local and regional issues impacting Beverly Hills - without ties to lobbyists or special interests that too often guide our council.
 With deep experience as a commissioner over the last 14 years, she understands City Hall and is ready to lead with integrity, transparency, and fiscal responsibility.
 She’s committed to safer neighborhoods, better livability, and thoughtful planning in all realms that engages residents.

 Public safety is paramount.
-Rebecca will ensure first responders have the adequate staffing, tools, and resources they need — and she will advocate for critical renovations to modernize and support our Police Department, as well as crucial safety enhancements across neighborhoods impacted by Metro.
+Rebecca will ensure first responders have the adequate staffing, tools, and resources they need — and she will advocate for critical support to our Police and Fire Departments, greater efforts toward retention and recruitment of officers, more visibility, as well as crucial safety enhancements across neighborhoods impacted by Metro and infrastructure enhancements to prevent

 Beverly Hills is entering a pivotal period of transformation over the next four years—one that calls for strong, accountable, energized new leadership to address challenges that have too often been ignored.